Connect with us

 And in the Black community, “our pain is real and deep and profound, and it deserves attention and validation,” Johnson said.
 “It often feels like people just pass it over, telling you to stop complaining.
 But the expectation can’t be that we just endure these things and bounce back.”

 Teleah Scott-Moore said she struggles with the death of her 16-year-old son, Timothy, an athlete who hoped to attend Boston College and study sports medicine.
-He died of sudden cardiac arrest in 2011, a rare that kills about 100 young athletes a year.
+He died of sudden cardiac arrest in 2011, a rare condition that kills about 100 young athletes a year.
 Research shows that an underlying heart condition that can lead to sudden cardiac death, hypertrophic cardiomyopathy, often goes unrecognized in Black patients.

 Scott-Moore still wonders if she should have recognized warning signs.
 She also has blamed herself for failing to protect her two younger sons, who found Timothy’s body after he collapsed.